SerenityOS/serenity/ReadMe.md

 I regularly post raw hacking sessions and demos on [my YouTube channel](https://www.youtube.com/c/AndreasKling/).

-Sometimes I write about about the system on [my github.io blog](https://awesomekling.github.io/).
+Sometimes I write about the system on [my github.io blog](https://awesomekling.github.io/).

 There's also a [Patreon](https://www.patreon.com/serenityos) if you would like to show some support that way.